grahammortimore/NetworkProject/README.md

 Web-3 - 10.0.0.10

 #### We have installed the following Beats on these machines:
-Filebeat
+- Filebeat

 #### These Beats allow us to collect the following information from each machine:
-Filebeat monitors the log and system files for changes and forwards them to your ELK server for you to view.
+Filebeat monitors the log and system files for changes and forwards them to Elastisearch or to Logstash for you to view.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: